Celebrating 54 Years of Service

-In 1955, shortly after the Women’s Army Corps Center was activated at Fort McClellan, Alabama, a small museum was created to display uniforms, photographs and other memorabilia reflecting women’s Army service.
-As this collection grew, and as women’s roles in the Army evolved, the need for a permanent facility to show the Women’s Army Corps history was recognized.
-To help achieve this goal, Women’s Army Corps (WAC) leaders established the WAC Foundation in 1969.
+The Foundation.
+In 1955, shortly after the Women’s Army Corps Center was activated at Fort McClellan, Alabama, a small museum was created to display uniforms, photographs, and other memorabilia reflecting women’s Army service.
+As this collection grew and as women’s roles in the Army evolved, the need for a permanent facility to show the Women’s Army Corps history was recognized.
+To help achieve this goal, the Women’s Army Corps (WAC) leaders established the WAC Foundation in 1969.
 The Foundation’s goals included planning for a permanent facility to house the WAC collection and raising the money necessary for the building.

-Over the next few years the Foundation raised over $400,000 through direct mail campaigns, individual contributions both large and small, bake sales, and lots of hard work.
+The Museum.
+The Foundation raised over $400,000 through direct mail campaigns, individual contributions, both large and small, bake sales, and lots of hard work.
 The doors of the WAC Museum were opened in May 1977 in colorful dedication ceremonies.
-The building, located in the heart of the Women’s Army Corps Center, was donated to the U.S. Government, and became the official WAC Museum.
-For twenty years the WAC Foundation continued to support the Museum’s exhibits and collections, establishing a memorial program, and adding a new wing in 1986.
+The building, located in the heart of the Women’s Army Corps Center, Fort McClellan, was donated to the U.S. Government and became the official WAC Museum.
+For twenty years, the WAC Foundation continued to support the museum’s exhibits and collections, establishing a memorial program and adding a new wing in 1986.

-The U.S. Army Women’s Foundation is the genesis of the old and the new, tradition and modernization, but what stays the same is the clarity of vision and mission of the organization.
-The next decade will offer a widening view of the Woman Army Soldier, and along with that, the long history of women who have served and the values they share.
+The Army Women’s Foundation is the genesis of the old and the new, tradition and modernization, yet what stays the same is the clarity of our vision and mission.
+Undoubtedly, the next fifty years will offer a widening view of the Army Soldier and a continuation of the extraordinary history of women who have served our Nation.

-*The 1948 Armed Forces Integration act regularized women as members of the Army, Navy, and Air Force.
-The Marine Corps women were included under the Navy.
-During World War II women were accepted into the reserve components as a temporary wartime expedient to serve “for the duration plus six months.”
+*The 1948 Armed Forces Integration Act regularized women as members of the Army, Navy, and Air Force.
+Marine Corps women were included under the Navy.
+During World War II, women were accepted into the reserve components as temporary wartime expedient to serve “for the duration plus six months.”